Reporting system of the European Social Charter

 Ultimately, it falls to the European Committee of Social Rights to determine whether the situation has been brought into compliance with the Charter.
 This is done by the Committee in the framework of the reporting system or the collective complaints procedure.

-European Committee of Social Rights questions to the European Social Charter States Parties relating to thematic group 2 “Health, Social Security and Social Protection” for Conclusions 2021.
+European Committee of Social Rights targeted questions to States Parties of the European Social Charter relating to thematic group 4 on "children, families and migrants" for Conclusions 2023:

 - Conclusions of the European Committee of Social Rights 2019 (Children, family and migrants)